Skew binary number system

 The skew binary number system is a non-standard positional numeral system in which the nth digit contributes a value of $2^{n+1} - 1$ times the digit (digits are indexed from 0) instead of $2^{n}$ times as they do in binary.
 Each digit has a value of 0, 1, or 2.
 A number can have many skew binary representations.
 For example, a decimal number 15 can be written as 1000, 201 and 122.
 Each number can be written uniquely in skew binary canonical form where there is only at most one instance of the digit 2, which must be the least significant nonzero digit.
 In this case 15 is written canonically as 1000.

 Examples

 Canonical skew binary representations of the numbers from 0 to 15 are shown in following table:

 Arithmetical operations

 The advantage of skew binary is that each increment operation can be done with at most one carry operation.
 This exploits the fact that $2 (2^{n+1} - 1) + 1 = 2^{n+2} - 1$.
 Incrementing a skew binary number is done by setting the only two to a zero and incrementing the next digit from zero to one or one to two.
 When numbers are represented using a form of run-length encoding as linked lists of the non-zero digits, incrementation and decrementation can be performed in constant time.

 Other arithmetic operations may be performed by switching between the skew binary representation and the binary representation.

+Conversion between decimal and skew binary number

+To convert from decimal to skew binary number, one can use the following formula: